 - When using the common name and scientific name together, write the common name before the scientific name, and put the scientific name in parentheses (but do not italicize the parentheses themselves unless they are part of a caption).

-- Capitalize the genus; leave the specific name lowercase. (e.g. Litoria jungguy)
+- Capitalize the genus; leave the species name lowercase. (e.g. Litoria jungguy)

 - Do not put a comma in between the common and scientific name.